Nicholee Froese Nicholee Froese

 9. Angel Tuning Forks: Experience celestial harmony through high-frequency angelic vibrations as they resonate through your body, mind, and spirit, promoting balance, relaxation, and a deep sense of well-being.
 These tiny li’l ones are too cute! 🔈

-10. Hummingbird Pentatonic Lyre Harp: The Hummingbird pentatonic lyre’s gentle tone is perfect for sound meditation at home.
-With a pentatonic scale, you can’t play a wrong note, so it always sounds good.
+10. Music Maker Lap Harp: This harp’s gentle tone is perfect for sound meditation at home.
 (P.S.
-You will need to tune the harp, which is not hard, for it to sound good.) 🔈
+You will need to tune the harp, which is not hard, for it to sound good.)

 But you don’t even have to spend half that to get some really great instruments!
 This next list is our Top 10 Under $50: